jakobo/botscripten/README.md

 - TEST_Botscripten can be installed in Twine from `http://localhost:3001/Botscripten`
 - When you are done developing/testing, be sure to remove the TEST_Botscripten format.
 If you forget, just restart the dev server so Twine doesn't complain every time you start it up

-For local testing convienence, a `stories` directory exists that is easy to call via `yarn tweego`.
-The `tweego` command ensures that Botscripten is available in your tweego story format path.
+For local testing convienence, we have a `yarn tweego` command.
+It ensures that Botscripten is in the `tweego` path before performing a build.

-As an example, the onboarding document was converted from Twine to Twee using the command `yarn tweego -d ./stories/onboarding.html -o ./examples/onboarding.twee`
+As an example, the sample document was converted from Twine to Twee using the command `yarn tweego -d ./stories/sample.html -o ./examples/sample.twee`.
+(You may need to manually edit the html file to set the format to "Botscripten")

 ## Building for Release